Terminal often intimidates new users. However, you gradually start liking it once you get to know it. Well, that happens with most Linux users.

 It goes into all the details and could be overwhelming to read and understand.
 Alternatively, you can always search on the internet for ‘examples of xyz commands in Linux’.

 Linux is case-sensitive.
 Everything you type in the terminal is case-sensitive.
 If you do not take that into account, you’ll often run into bash: command not found or file not found errors.

-In the home directory, you have all the folders name starting with the upper case.
-If you have to switch to the Documents directory, you have to keep the first letter as D and not d.
+In the home directory, you have all the folders' names starting with the upper case.
+If you have to switch to the Documents directory, keep the first letter as D and not d.
 Otherwise, the terminal will complain.

-You can have two separate files named file.txt and File.txt because for Linux, file and File are not the same.
+You can have two separate files named file.txt and File.txt because file and File are not the same for Linux.